Jeena's Vegetarian Kebab tastes absolutely delicious. It is Lebanese style because the kebab filling is cooked with a Falfel mixture.

-You really won't miss eating meat when you eat my vegetarian kebab wrapped up a lovely pitta with your favourite sauce!
+You really will not miss eating meat when you eat my vegetarian kebab wrapped up a lovely pitta with your favourite sauce.

-This kebab recipe is so very tasty that you must cook it for yourself to see how you can still have that lovely meaty kebab treat but without all the saturated fat that a meat kebab contains.
+My veggie kebab recipe is so very tasty that you must cook it to see how you can still have that lovely meaty kebab treat but without all the saturated fat that a meat kebab contains.

 Half Tin Chickpeas